mathewmerrick/dfa/README.md

 # CPTS 322
 ## Devs
-- Jomar Dimaculangan
+- Jomar Dimaculangan (Contact Person) : j.dimaculangan@wsu.edu
-- Mathew Merrick
+- Mathew Merrick :
-- Devon Honig
+- Devon Honig :

-During the week of lecture 5, we were an FSA simulator to be our project.
+git-lucky will be creating a deterministic finite automata machine which wll allow users to create and edit an automata program.